opsmilesum/helm-examples/README.md

 Template strings will be replaced by the `Values.yaml` during building.

 ### Release Management
 Release is an instance of a chart running in a Kubernetes cluster.
 One chart can often be installed many times into the same cluster.
-And each time it is installed, a new release is created.
+And each time it is installed/upgraded/rollbacked, a new release is created.
 ```shell
 # Create a new release.
 helm install <release-name> <chart>